Aquamarine | Connections: How colour interacts with the wider world

 2018 © EFFERVESCENCE GROUP

-Christie’s will have a rare aquamarine treasure on auction in May 2019 in Geneva in the form of a Fabergé tiara, made in 1904 as a wedding gift from Frederick Francis IV, Grand Duke of Mecklenburg to his bride Princess Alexandra of Hanover and Cumberland.
-The Duke’s mother, the Grand Duchess Anastasia Mikhailovna of Russia, was a passionate Fabergé collector, and the commissioned a special tiara for the Royal Wedding, although sadly it was not produced in time but given later.
-It is composed of nine graduated pear-shaped aquamarines set with cushion and rose-cut diamonds, with a delicate design of forget-me-not flowers tied with ribbon bows.
+In May 2019 Christie’s had a rare aquamarine treasure at auction in Geneva in the form of a Fabergé tiara, made in 1904 as a wedding gift from Frederick Francis IV, Grand Duke of Mecklenburg to his bride Princess Alexandra of Hanover and Cumberland.
+The Duke’s mother, the Grand Duchess Anastasia Mikhailovna of Russia, was a passionate Fabergé collector, and commissioned a special tiara for the Royal Wedding, although sadly it was not produced in time but given later.
+Composed of nine graduated pear-shaped aquamarines set with cushion and rose-cut diamonds, with a delicate design of forget-me-not flowers tied with ribbon bows, it sold for more than a million Swiss francs.

 Aquamarine & Diamond Tiara, Fabergé,